core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 Introduction
 ============

-With DNS over HTTPS {{?RFC8484}} (DoH) a confidential transport for DNS messages was specified.
-However, the use cases provided in that document, preventing on-path devices to interfere with DNS operations and getting safe and consistent access to DNS information within the application space also apply for constrained devices.
-The constraints on these types devices {{?RFC7228}}
-typically do not allow for a HTTPS deployment.
-The Constrained Application Protocol (CoAP) {{!RFC7252}}, on the other hand, provides RESTful APIs for such devices, including a secure version over DTLS {{!RFC6347}}, CoAPS.

 This document defines a protocol, DNS over CoAPS (DoC), to send DNS {{!RFC1035}}
 queries and get DNS responses via CoAPS (including DTLS security for integrity and confidentiality).
 Each DNS query-response pair is mapped into a CoAP message exchange.

+With DNS over HTTPS {{?RFC8484}} (DoH) a similar confidential transport for DNS messages is specified.
+However, he constraints on typical IoT devices
+{{?RFC7228}} do not allow for a HTTPS deployment.
+The Constrained Application Protocol (CoAP) {{!RFC7252}}, on the other hand, provides RESTful APIs for such devices, including a secure version over DTLS {{!RFC6347}}, CoAPS.

-Compared to DNS over DTLS {{?RFC8094}}, advantages of CoAP can be utilized:
-Block-wise transfer allows to solve the Path MTU problem of DNS over DTLS (see
+Compared to DNS over DTLS {{?RFC8094}}, features of CoAP can be utilized to solve drawbacks of datagram-based communitation: With block-wise transfer the Path MTU problem of DNS over DTLS (see {{?RFC8094}}, section 5).
-{{?RFC8094}}, section 5) and an additional level of Caching is provided at CoAP proxies.
-The economic use of memory resources key on constrained nodes: With DNS over CoAP applications are re-use the same communication end-point for both application traffic as well as retrieving DNS information.
+Furthermore, an additional level of Caching can be provided at CoAP proxies.
+Lastly, the economic use of memory resources is key on constrained nodes: With DNS over CoAP, applications are able to re-use the same communication end-point and thus data structures for both application traffic as well as for retrieving DNS information.

-This document also discusses additional feature sets of CoAP/CoRE to deploy and gather DNS information such as resource discovery.
+TBD: additional feature sets of CoAP/CoRE
+- resource directory for DoC service discovery,
+- ...

 Terminology
 ===========